William-Krug/Cullen-Salary-Calculator/README.md

 _Duration: 3 Days_

 This app is a simple salary calculator.
 A Manager or HR Specialist can add an employee by the added form, see a list of all employees and get a breakdown of what the combined monthly salary is for all employees.
+If the "Total Monthly Cost" exceeds $20,000, the dollar amount will have a RED background

 The app was created with a HTML inputs, JavaScript, and jQuery.

-Directly above this is how long it took you to develop the project.
-Your project description goes here.
-What problem did you solve?
-How did you solve it?

 ## Screen Shot